 Conservative financing structures constitute the central and basic idea of Vossloh's financing strategies.
 In the management of its capital structure, Vossloh focuses on the key data for companies with an investment grade rating.
 Financing and the provision of liquidity of the group of companies typically take place centrally through Vossloh AG as the Group holding company.
 High creditworthiness of contracting parties plays just as significant a role as our commitment to building and maintaining long-term relationships with our lending partners.
 Vossloh only uses derivative financial instruments to hedge specific risks from existing or expected future underlying transactions.

-At the end of 2020, €250 million of the financial liabilities were attributed to Schuldschein loans placed in the 2017 fiscal year with terms of four years amounting to €135 million and seven years amounting to €115 million were issued by Vossloh AG.
-The agreed interest rate is fixed at 0.988 percent for the four-year maturities for an amount of €85 million, and variable at an amount of €50 million with a margin of 85 basis points above Euribor.
-For the seven-year maturities, a partial amount of €90 million has a fixed interest rate of 1.763 percent and the remaining amount of €25 million, 120 basis points above Euribor.
+At the end of 2020, €250 million of the financial liabilities were attributed to Schuldschein loans placed in the 2017 fiscal year with terms of four years (until July 2021) totaling €135 million and seven years (until July 2024) totaling €115 million.
+The interest rate was fixed at 0.988 percent for the four-year maturities for an amount of €85 million and variable at an amount of €50 million with a margin of 85 basis points above Euribor.
+For the seven-year maturities, a partial amount of €90 million had a fixed interest rate of 1.763 percent and the remaining amount of €25 million, 120 basis points above Euribor.
 In July 2021, Vossloh used the funds from the hybrid note to fully redeem the Schuldschein loans with four-year terms.
 In addition, a Schuldschein loan in the amount of €25 million with a term of seven years (until December 2028) and a fixed interest rate of 0.8 percent per year was placed at the end of 2021.
 In January 2022, Vossloh used these funds to prematurely redeem the floating-rate Schuldschein loan in the same amount maturing in July 2024.

 Breakdown of financial liabilities

-|Other noncurrent liabilities to banks||348.3||319.8
+|Other noncurrent liabilities to banks||164.3||177.3|

-|Noncurrent liabilities from leases||37.5||4.2|
+|Noncurrent liabilities from leases||32.4||34.4|

-|Noncurrent financial liabilities||385.8||324.0
+|Noncurrent financial liabilities||222.4||244.5|

-|Current liabilities to bank||24.0||30.2|
+|Current liabilities to bank||34.2||157.0|

-|Current notes payable||11.6||0.8|
+|Current notes payable||0.0||0.0|

-|Current liabilities for outstanding dividend payments||4.2||0.0|
+|Current liabilities for outstanding dividend payments||0.0||4.2|

-|Current financial liabilities||41.3||32.5|
+|Current financial liabilities||69.2||175.0|

-For the reconciliation of the IFRS 9 valuation categories, see pages 145 et seq. of the 2019 Annual Report, “Additional information on financial instruments.”
+For the reconciliation of the IFRS 9 valuation categories, see pages 153 et seq. of the 2021 Annual Report, “Additional information on financial instruments.”